 The Income Assistance program includes coverage for medical services plans and no-deductible PharmaCare prescriptions.

-You may also get coverage for other expenses, and you’ll remain covered for your basic health care if you have children.
+You may also get coverage for other expenses and remain covered for your basic health care if you have children.

-As part of this benefit, you will receive 100 percent coverage under the medical services plan and PharmaCare for one year after leaving income assistance for employment.
+As part of this benefit, you will receive 100% coverage under the medical services plan and PharmaCare for one year after leaving income assistance for employment.

 Income Assistance Payment Exemptions